Hoopers is a fantastic, all inclusive dog sport. It is similar to agility in that you and your dog can compete against others whilst running a course.

 As our courses are delivered as a set block of classes, with the same people and dogs, not roll-on-roll off it means if you can’t make a date unfortunately you are unlikely to be able to attend on another day to catch up.

-You will still receive the written notes from the missed class and we endeavour to help you catch up over the rest of the course but there are sometimes limitations with this.
+You will still receive any written notes from the missed class and we endeavour to help you catch up over the rest of the course but there are sometimes limitations with this.

 Yes!
 It is great for the family to all get on board with training.